Linda House, RN, BSN, MSM

 Elizabeth Franklin, LGSW, ACSW

-Elizabeth Franklin, LGSW, ACSW, is Senior Director of Policy and Advocacy at the Cancer Support Community where she is responsible for the development and implementation of CSC’s regulatory and legislative agenda, securing and growing relationships with policymakers and stakeholders across multiple sectors, and engaging national partners to identify areas of common work and consensus to collectively advocate for positive change for people affected by cancer.
+Elizabeth Franklin, LGSW, ACSW, is Executive Director of the Cancer Policy Institute at the Cancer Support Community where she is responsible for all aspects of the Institute including day-to-day operations, policy priorities, fundraising efforts, and management.
+Elizabeth previously served as Senior Director of Policy and Advocacy at the Cancer Support Community where she was responsible for the development and implementation of CSC’s regulatory and legislative agenda, securing and growing relationships with policymakers and stakeholders across multiple sectors, and engaging national partners to identify areas of common work and consensus to collectively advocate for positive change for people affected by cancer.

 Elizabeth was formerly Director of Policy and Engagement at the George Washington University Cancer Institute where she worked at both the macro level, developing and implementing the Institute’s policy agenda, and at the micro level, working with the patient-centered care team to ensure that all patients had access to high-quality, timely cancer care.
 Previously, Elizabeth was Senior Director of Policy and Advocacy with the Prevent Cancer Foundation as well as Special Assistant to the Chief Executive Officer at the headquarters of the National Association of Social Workers.

-Currently a doctoral student at the University of Maryland School of Social Work, Elizabeth is focusing her studies on the systemic barriers facing underserved cancer patients and their families, and finding innovative, policy-oriented solutions to healthcare challenges.
+Currently a doctoral student at the University of Maryland School of Social Work, Elizabeth is focusing her studies on the ways in which patients define value in the cancer care system and how those definitions can be incorporated into public policy and practice initiatives.
 Elizabeth obtained her Masters degree in social work from the University of Illinois at Chicago and her Bachelors degree in social work from the University of Kentucky.
 She is a Licensed Graduate Social Worker in the District of Columbia and a member of the Academy of Certified Social Workers.

 Kristen Cox Santiago